dawildde/WeNeCo/README.md

 # WeNeCo
 WebNetworkConfiguration

-PHP based configuration tool for configuring networks with systemd
+PHP based configuration tool for configuring networks with systemd-networkd

-NOT WORKING AT THE MOMENT
+STILL EARLY BETA

-STILL A TEST
+At the moment you can just set ip-configuration of interfaces

-WACH IT IN A FEW DAYS
+CHECK NEW FUNCTIONS IN A FEW DAYS